JetBrains/intellij-sdk-docs/tutorials/custom_language_support/language_and_filetype.md

 ### 2.5.B.
 Register file type (2019.2 or later)

-Registration of file type can now be done via `plugin.xml` only without implementing `FileTypeFactory` when matching by extension(s) only.
+When matching via file extension or exact file name, registration of file type should be done via `plugin.xml` only without implementing `FileTypeFactory`.

 ```xml
 <extensions defaultExtensionNs="com.intellij">